Selecting survey participants

 Once in a while, someone plasters social channels with an invitation to complete a Kano survey.
 That person is probably looking to convince management by numbers.
 Very bad decisions will come of this.

-You want to have survey participants who have skin in the game.
+You want to have survey participants that have a (future) relation with your product.
 As existing or potential users of your product or service, they must be able to see its value.
 Otherwise the answers you'll get will be irrelevant.
 Uninvolved participants will give you what they think is important to a customer of your product, you won't find out what actually is important to your customers.

 Long-time users of a product or service will attach different values than first-time users.
 Mittal (2001) cites Kekre et al. (1995) who found that among software users usability and documentation were of higher importance for novice users, while reliability and capability were more important for long-time users.

 The consumption goal (the reason why they use your product) is another important parameter.
 It's not only product usage frequency or length that matters.
 Race car drivers have different consumption goals than commuters.
 Professional writers attach different values to Microsoft Word's features than an office clerk.
-People who really want to lose weight will answer differently to a survey about appetite-suppressant capsules (Olive et al., 1995) than people who merely dabble with it and don't expect too much from it.
+People who really have to lose weight will answer differently to a survey about appetite-suppressant capsules (Olive et al., 1995) than people who merely wants to lose a few pounds.

 In the same article, Mittal raises an important point about customer self-selection.
 Suppose you have a restaurant.
 You've done some great Kano studies, and found out that: